pactus-project/PIPs/PIPs/pip-27.md

 Once a new node is initialized and before starting to sync with the network, it can download and import pruned data from a centralized server.
 This helps a pruned node sync faster.
-After downloading the data, the data can be verified:

-- All blocks should have a valid certificate.
-- All transactions should have a valid signature.
-- The state hash in the last block should be the same as the calculated state hash [^1] of the downloaded data.
-- The last certificate should have a valid signature.

 #### Import Data in Pactus Daemon